 - Coconut oil: use refined to avoid any coconut flavor.
 This is the preferred oil for this recipe, I haven’t tried any other kind of oil!

-- Maple syrup: used to sweeten the cherry filling.
+- Maple syrup: used to sweeten the cherry filling, but you can use brown sugar.

 - Cornstarch: will thicken the cherry filling so it holds better in between the chocolate cake layers.